mvp-platform/platform/backend/APIs.md

 * `uuid`: the id of the book (immutable)
 * `text`: the text of the scrap

+# Making POST requests

+Any request that writes data to the server must be authenticated.
+Authentication is handled with an `Authorization: Token {token}` header.

+To get a token for your user, an example login page is hosted at http://remix.ist:8000/login.

+After login, the `onSignIn` function will be given a Google oAuth ID token. `POST` this ID token to the server to receive a token for this service.
+If in doubt, see the example page code for details.

 # Backend API calls

 ## `/books`